The Algebraic Page Curve: Introduction

 In recent years and motivated by the holographic RT \cite{RT}\cite{HRT},\cite{FLM} representation of entanglement entropy, a beautiful semiclassical definition of the black hole and the radiation entropy, consistent with Page curve and consequently with unitarity, has been developed using the QES prescription \cite{EW},\cite{EW1},\cite{EW2},\cite{EW3}\cite{EW4}.

-The crucial aspect of the QES prescription consists of identifying a generalized entropy definition \cite{Bek2},\cite{Bek3} ( see also \cite{susskind1}) of the entanglement entropy of the radiated quanta as well as a generalized entropy of the black hole entropy.
+The crucial aspect of the QES prescription consists of identifying a generalized entropy definition \cite{Bek2},\cite{Bek3} ( see also \cite{susskind1}) of the entanglement entropy of the radiated quanta as well as a generalized entropy of the black hole entropy \footnote{For other discussions of Page curve and mutual information see \cite{mutual1}\cite{mutual2}}.

 But, What is the meaning of these {\it generalized entropies}?
 It is in order to answer this question that the recent algebraic approach to gravity becomes crucial (for a sampling of papers used in the rest of this note see \cite{Liu1,gomez2}).